 In a relationship

 INTPs are generally easy to get along with in a relationship and don't make demands on their partner.
-INTPs are considered aloof and introverted in social situations, but when they're comfortable with their partner, a Logician can showcase lots of enthusiasm in sharing ideas and thoughts.
+INTPs are considered aloof and introverted in social situations, but when they're comfortable with their partner, a Architect can showcase lots of enthusiasm in sharing ideas and thoughts.
 They also dislike emotional demands or manipulation and would rather have a partner that communicates honestly and directly.

 What does an INTP need in a relationship?